|Rewards Rating:||3.5 / 5|

 With a generous rewards rate that awards bonus points in popular categories, the Wells Fargo Propel American Express card is one of the best no annual fee travel cards available.
 If you are eager to start racking up rewards points toward your next vacation – but not ready to spend $95 a year or more to do so – the Propel is a great option.

 A big perk of the Wells Fargo Propel card is its generous sign-up bonus – 20,000 points if you spend $1,000 in the first three months (worth $200 when redeemed as cash back).
 While this is not the largest introductory offer you’ll find among travel cards, it is top-notch for a card with no annual fee.

 That being said, cardholders eager for an initial influx of points to spend on travel might be better suited applying for a card that comes with an annual fee and a higher bonus.
-The Capital One® Venture® Rewards Credit Card, for example, offers 50,000 miles to users who spend $3,000 in the first three months and charges a $95 annual fee.
+The Capital One® Venture® Rewards Credit Card, for example, offers 100,000 miles to users who spend $20,000 in the first 12 months or 50,000 miles to those who spend $3,000 in the first three months and charges a $95 annual fee.